 Therefore, thanks to an etymological and mythological basis, we can reconstruct a geographical birth of the main product: the ancient Eastern Mediterranean.

 As previously explained, the use of orchid tubers was characteristic both of ancient Greece, in ancient times, and of the countries of Asia Minor.
-Later on, thanks to the Greek influence on Romans, Salepi made an export journey that brought its use all the way to Britannia, modern-day Great Britain, in the north.
+Later on, thanks to the Greek influence on Romans, Salepi was exported all the way to Britannia, modern-day Great Britain, in the north.

 In medieval England, witches were known to use infusions of the bulbs and flowers of orchids as a pain relieving treatment and, in some cases, as powerful aphrodisiacs.